 After Danny Thomas became a star, most of us converted, we went from Syrian to Lebanese.
 But I think those Syrian immigrants have turned out OK.
 People think there are a lot of Lebanese in Acadiana and the Lake Charles area, but it’s not true.
 It’s just that so many of us are doctors, lawyers, teachers, and successful merchants, and many of us are involved in civic leadership.
 All over the region there are prominent businesses and public buildings that carry Lebanese names, and our current and previous Congressmen are both Lebanese.
 The south Louisiana Lebanese are even married into the Kennedy family.
 (It’s a fascinating story that starts with the 1956 Democratic National Convention, I may tell it some time).

 There is an irony to all of this, of course.
 Despite the struggles of our ancestors, I was surprised to find that some of the Lebanese Christians in this country don’t want the Syrian Muslims, either.

 It seems unfair to discriminate against all Muslims, when a very tiny percent of the world’s 1.6B Muslims are involved in terrorism.
-It seems doubly unfair when almost all acts of terrorism in the US are perpetrated by Christians, or at least nominal Christians: Oklahoma City, Newtown, Austin, Littleton.
+It seems doubly unfair when almost all acts of terrorism in the US are perpetrated by Christians: Oklahoma City, Newtown, Austin, Littleton.

 And oh yes, Lafayette.
-There was an unsettling irony in our little terrorist attack: a Lebanese community leader, and a relative of our Lebanese Congressman, was seriously wounded by a white, at least nominally Christian, terrorist.
+There was an unsettling irony in our comparatively small terrorist attack: a Lebanese community leader, a relative of our current aforementioned Lebanese Congressman, was seriously wounded by a white, at least nominally Christian, terrorist.